Even before he dished

 depictions of men whose presuppositions and hopes are collapsing all

-around them, from Bigwig in Watership Down to the new Bill Orcutt record.
+the new Bill Orcutt record.
 Just one of those things I guess.
 Baresi's insanely heroic

 performance in the final and his complete emotional implosion as the ultimate prize gradually slipped away from the finest defender of his generation probably